andrewdhood/cps_match/README.md

 Better would be humane.
 The single-shot, no-retake structure of the HSAT is a choice, not a necessity.
 Other cities allow multiple testing dates.
 Others weight grades more heavily.
 Others have moved away from standardized testing entirely.
 There are alternatives, each with their own tradeoffs, but alternatives nonetheless.

 Better would be honest about what we are doing.
 We are sorting children.
 We are deciding, based on imperfect information, which students will have access to certain opportunities and which will not.
-This may be necessary.
-Scarcity is real.
-Selection is unavoidable.
+This process may be necessary, scarcity is real and some form of selection is unavoidable.
 But we should not pretend it is anything other than what it is.

 ---